-A B2B sales process requires a well-designed sales strategy in order to succeed.
-Following a distinct process and using a wide range of sales techniques that meet different buyer persona and selling situations.
+To have a successful B2B sales process, you need to have a well-designed sales strategy.
+This means following a distinct process and using a range of sales techniques that are tailored to different buyer personas and selling situations.

 An example of a 7-stage B2B sales cycle:

 At this stage, it is important to round up the target consumer base that will fit the brand’s buyer persona.
-Prospecting generally involves a list of consumers that must be filtered out and moved along the stages of the marketing funnel.
+Prospecting involves a list of consumers that filters out and moved along the stages of the marketing funnel.

 Qualifying leads is important because it helps bring the right people down the pipeline.